VoltLang/Docs/doc/tvpl/c1-intro.md

 [Chapter 8 - User Defined Types](c8-user-types.html) - Define your own types, and their behaviour.

-[Conclusion](conclusion.html) - Some parting remarks, and some useful links.
+[Conclusion & Appendices](conclusion.html) - Some parting remarks, and some useful links.

 ---